tubalainen/home-assistant-pollenkoll/README.md

 # Home Assistant Pollennivå

+Custom component for getting current pollen levels from pollenkoll.se I started from https://github.com/JohNan/home-assistant-pollenkoll and tweaked it to behave as I wanted.
+His version gives you all allergens as attriutes on one single entity but I wanted one allergen per entity.

-Support for getting current pollen levels from pollenkoll.se Visit https://pollenkoll.se/pollenprognos/ to find available cities
+Visit https://pollenkoll.se/pollenprognos/ to find available cities

 Place the folder `pollenkoll` in `<HA_CONFIG_DIR>/custom_components` Add configuration to your `configuration.yaml`

-This will create sensors named `senson.pollenniva_CITY_ALLERGEN` or `senson.pollenniva_ALLERGEN` based on 'hide_city_in_frontend: True'.
+This will create sensors named `senson.pollenniva_CITY_ALLERGEN` or `senson.pollenniva_ALLERGEN` depending on the presence of 'hide_city_in_frontend: True'.
 The state will be the current level of that allergen.

 Example configuration